gitkraken/gk-dev-docs/gk-dev/gk-dev-ai-credits-faq.md

 ---

 ## Why do features cost credits in addition to the AI model?

-	A:Some AI features have an additional cost added aside from the AI cost due to value added as part of the feature functionality
+Some AI features have an additional cost added aside from the AI cost due to value added as part of the feature functionality
 ---